When: Friday, February 5, 2021, 12-4:15pm EST

 Rates: Full Rate – $100; Early Bird Rate before 1/15/21 – $85; Student/Agency Clinician* Full Rate – $85; Student/Agency Clinician* Early Bird Rate before 1/15/21 – $70; Equity Rate** available (choose your own price, base of $25)

 Additional Rate for CEs: $20

-CEs: 4 CEs pending for LMFTs, LICSWs, LMHCs, and Lic.
+CEs: 4 CEs approved for LMFTs, LICSWs, LMHCs, and Lic.
 Psychologists

 - Identify 4 ways therapist self-disclosure can be helpful in therapy (e.g. for joining, normalizing processes of therapy, shifting hierarchy, working more collaboratively, etc.).